Leonm99/VoiceVersa/README.md

 Android Transcription App

-The Main focus is to Transcribe voice messages (or any other audio/video file) when you dont want/cant play the audio, for example when youre at work or in public transport.
+The Main focus is to Transcribe voice messages (or any other audio/video file) when you dont want to or cant play the audio, for example when youre at work or in public transport.

-Just share the voice message (or any other audio/video file) and a Overlay will open wich then loads your Transcribed message for you to read.
+Just share the voice message (or any other audio/video file) and an Overlay will open wich then loads your Transcribed message for you to read/summarize/translate.

 ## Features